setmy-info/setmy-info.github.io/src/site/markdown/it/process/scrum/retrospectives/fiverr-retro.md

 7. None of the professionals asked additional questions to understand task background in details.
 100% of them.
 8. Developers there are not ready to learn.
 9. Developers possibly are under pressure, because results should not have any open problems there.
+10. Feeling like “buying a pig in a poke” - constantly hidden, what will be delivered or what is (really) ready

 ## Positive